krlawrence/graph/make-route-graph/mrg/README.md

 # MakeRouteGraph - Core Ruby Classes and Modules

 This folder contains the Ruby classes and modules that provide the foundation for the `air-routes` dataset.
 The `mrg.rb` file provides a stand alone application that can be used to build the `air-routes` graph and query the `air-routes` data.
 The `MakeRouteGraph` class, located in the `mrg-core.rb` file can be used to build custom Ruby applications that work with this data.
 The `air-routes` GraphML and CSV files, located in the `sample-data` folder are built using this code base.
+The `MakeRouteGraph` class includes methods to not only build the `air-routes` graph but also to query it, analyze it and validate it for correctness.

 The application can be run using: